-RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets of each such Portfolio.
+RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets

-The Custodian is located in Toronto, Ontario.
+Toronto, Ontario.

+Auditor:

-Auditor: KPMG LLP are the auditors of the Partnership and have confirmed with respect to the Partnership, that they are independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.
+KPMG LLP are the auditors of the Partnership and have confirmed with respect to the Partnership, that they are independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.